Tim McCoy: Early career

-The coming of talking pictures, and the temporary inability to record sound outdoors, resulted in MGM terminating its Tim McCoy series and McCoy returning once more to his ranch.
+The coming of talking pictures, and the temporary difficulty in recording sound outdoors, resulted in MGM terminating its Tim McCoy series and McCoy returning once more to his ranch.
 In 1929 he was summoned back to Hollywood personally by Carl Laemmle of Universal Pictures, who insisted that McCoy star in the first talking Western serial, The Indians Are Coming.
-The serial was very successful.
-Later, in 1932, McCoy starred in Two Fisted Law with John Wayne and Walter Brennan.
+The action was filmed on an epic scale, and footage from The Indians Are Coming was reused for years in Universal westerns and serials.
+The Indians Are Coming was very successful, leading to another Tim McCoy serial for Universal, Heroes of the Flames (1931).

+Columbia Pictures

+Harry Cohn ran Columbia, then a small, struggling studio trying to improve its standing in the industry.
+Cohn often hired stars who had just been dismissed by larger companies, giving Columbia features the name value of important players.
+Tim McCoy joined Columbia in 1931, and remained with the studio for four years.
+One of his best-known Columbia credits is Two Fisted Law (1932) with John Wayne and Walter Brennan.

+In 1935 Cohn decided he wanted a younger cowboy hero (Charles Starrett got the job), and McCoy was released.
+That same year he signed with independent producer Sam Katzman, whose films had lower budgets and shorter schedules than Columbia's.
+McCoy had no qualms about working under these lesser conditions, but he did insist on his standard salary of $4,000 weekly (about $96,500 in 2026).
+Katzman agreed, and McCoy made a string of outdoor adventures.

-McCoy worked steadily in movies until 1936, when he left Hollywood, first to tour with the Ringling Brothers Circus and then with his own "wild west" show.
-The show was not a success; it was reported to have lost $300,000, $100,000 of which was McCoy's own money.
+Then McCoy was temporarily absent from the Hollywood scene.
+The Ringling Brothers Circus offered him a chance to tour with their show, and then McCoy formed his own "wild west" show.
+The latter venture was not a success; it was reported to have lost $300,000 (about $6,880,000 in 2026), one third of which was McCoy's own money.
 It folded in Washington, D.C., and the cowboy performers were each given $5 and McCoy's thanks.
 The Indians on the show were returned to their respective reservations by the Bureau of Indian Affairs.

-McCoy was available for pictures again in 1938, and low-budget producers (including Maurice Conn and Sam Katzman) engaged him at his standard salary of $4,000 weekly, for eight films a year.
+McCoy was available for pictures again in 1938, and low-budget producers (including Sam Katzman and Maurice Conn) engaged him at his standard salary of $4,000 weekly, for eight films a year.
 In 1941 Buck Jones recruited McCoy to co-star in "The Rough Riders" series, alongside Jones and Raymond Hatton.
 The eight films, released by Monogram Pictures, were very popular, and might have continued but McCoy declined to renew his contract, opting to pursue other interests.
+Monogram made one more picture with Jones and Hatton, and then Jones died in the Cocoanut Grove fire of 1942.